stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### LYDIA

 Oh.
-Uhhh--
+Uhhh...

 #### HELEN

---me when he approaches me?
+*(simult.)* --me when he approaches me?

 #### BEN

-Yeah, I could be bumping into you looking for a--
+*(simult.)* Yeah, I could be bumping into you looking for a--

 #### LYDIA

 Oh yeah!
-Yeah, we could bump into, as we're going down the trunk.
+Yeah, we could bump into--as we're going down the trunk.

 #### ALEX

 Well, you've gotta go down the middle of the trunk in order to get to the bottom.

-##### [SFX: forest sound of crickets and bugs]

 #### TIM